marcogillies/Piavca/PIAVCA/src/PiavcaAPI/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : UCL Avatar Project Overview
+    PiavcaAPI Project Overview
 ========================================================================

-AppWizard has created this UCL Avatar library project for you.
-No source files were created as part of your project.

-UCL Avatar.vcproj
-    This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-/////////////////////////////////////////////////////////////////////////////
-Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

-/////////////////////////////////////////////////////////////////////////////
+This is the main API for Piavca.
+It aims to be completely platform independent and doesn't rely on any libraries such as Cal3d.
+It can be ported to a different low level library without any problems.